-- 25. Schools and colleges should ensure that all staff can contribute towards achievement of the Prevent duty.
-A minimum expectation is that the member of staff identified as the Designated Safeguarding Lead receives Prevent awareness training and is able to provide advice and support to other members of staff about protecting children and young people from the risks of radicalisation.
-The NASUWT believes that this member of staff must be given the time and resources necessary to undertake training and to discharge their responsibilities effectively.
-The Union also believes that this member of staff should hold a senior position within the school. - 26.
-Every member of staff in a school or college who works with children and young people is expected to understand that radicalisation is the process by which children and young people are drawn towards extremism and how they may be vulnerable to being drawn into terrorism as a consequence of it. - 27.
-Every member of staff should understand what is meant by the term 'extremism' and how extremism is used to justify terrorist-related activity.
+- 24. Schools and colleges should ensure that all staff can contribute towards achievement of the Prevent duty.
+A minimum expectation is that the member of staff identified as the Designated Senior Person (DSP) undertakes Prevent awareness training and is able to provide advice and support to other members of staff about protecting children and young people from the risks of radicalisation.
+School and college leaders should ensure that the DSP holds a senior position within the school.
+They should also ensure that this member of staff is given the time and resources necessary to undertake training and to discharge their responsibilities effectively. - 25.
+Every member of staff in a school or college who works with children and young people is expected to understand that radicalisation is the process by which children and young people are drawn towards extremism and how they may be vulnerable to being drawn into terrorism as a consequence of it.

+- 26. Every member of staff should understand what is meant by the term 'extremism' and how extremism is used to justify terrorist-related activity.
 They should also be aware of what measures are available to prevent people from becoming drawn into terrorism and how to challenge extremist ideologies that can be associated with terrorism.
-Further, they should understand how to obtain support for people who may be being exploited by radicalising influences. - 28.
+Further, they should understand how to obtain support for people who may be being exploited by radicalising influences. - 27.
 Every member of staff should be aware of the establishment's internal processes for safeguarding, including those that relate to radicalisation.
-Teachers should use these procedures to raise their concerns about a child or young person with their Designated Safeguarding Lead and/or headteacher or principal. - 29.
-Statutory guidance on safeguarding makes it clear that a member of staff who raises a concern must press for the matter to be reconsidered if it is evident that their concern has not been addressed appropriately through internal processes.
+Staff should use these procedures to raise their concerns about a child or young person with their DSP and/or headteacher or principal. - 28.
+Statutory guidance on safeguarding makes it clear that a member of staff who raises a concern should press for the matter to be reconsidered if it is evident that their concern has not been addressed appropriately through internal processes.13 - 29.
+Every member of staff is under a legal obligation to raise concerns about individual children and young people directly with appropriate external agencies if they believe that their concerns have not been addressed appropriately by their school or college.
+This obligation applies even if the member of staff has followed the school or college's internal safeguarding procedures. - 30.
+The Government's support programme, Channel, is the principal means by which schools and colleges are expected to raise concerns about children and young people they believe may be at risk of radicalisation.
+All local authorities have a Channel Panel that oversees risk assessment and support activities in all schools and colleges.
+14 Channel Panels and LSCBs are the primary sources for information about the general risks of radicalisation of which all staff in schools and colleges are expected to be aware. - 31.
+School and college leaders who have concerns about a child or young person can make a referral in confidence to the local Channel programme.
+Teachers can also raise concerns about radicalisation by contacting the national police non-emergency number (101).

-&lt;sup>12 DfE (September 2016).
-Keeping Children Safe in Education.
-Available at: (www.gov.uk/government/publications/keeping-children-safe-in-education--2), accessed on 20/7/17.
+13 Welsh Government (2015).
+Keeping Learners Safe.
+Available at: (http://learning.gov.wales/docs/learningwales/publications/150114-keeping-learners-safe-en.pdf), accessed on 21/7/17.